arctil/arctil-vulnerabile-web-application/README.md

 # arctil Vulnerabile Web Application
 arctil vulnerable web application is a sample website built with the purpose of being insecure.
-This application is built using PHP and makes use of SQL, here's a full list of all known vulnerabilities.
+This application is built using PHP and has been integral in testing arctil 3, here's a full list of all known vulnerabilities included with this sample website.

 * Full Path Disclosure
 * Reflected Cross Site Scripting